waltligon/orangefs/doc/intro.md

 compute-intensive algorithms may be used in place of simple parity, providing higher reliability than simple parity schemes.

 Lazy redundancy is still at the conceptual stage.
-We're still trying to determine how to best fit this into the system as a whole.
+We’re still trying to determine how to best fit this into the system as a whole.
 However, traditional failover solutions may be put in place for the existing system.

-### And more\...
+### And more...

 There are so many things that we feel we could have done better in PVFS1 that it is really a little embarrassing.
-Better heterogeneous system support, a better build system, a solid infrastructure for testing concurrent access to the file system, an inherently concurrent approach to servicing operations on both the client and server, better management tools, even symlinks; we've tried to address most if not all the major concerns that our PVFS1 users have had over the years.
+Better heterogeneous system support, a better build system, a solid infrastructure for testing concurrent access to the file system, an inherently concurrent approach to servicing operations on both the client and server, better management tools, even symlinks; we’ve tried to address most if not all the major concerns that our PVFS1 users have had over the years.

-It's a big undertaking for us.
+It’s a big undertaking for us.
 Which leads to the obvious next question.

 ## When will this be available?